tscelsi/paymentsAPI/README.md

 `REQUEST:`

     {
-        amount: The monetary amount that should be payed,
-        description: A description of what the payment is for,
-        receiving_user_id: A unique identifier of the user receiving the payment (this equates to the beneficiary name) }
+        amount (required): The monetary amount that should be payed, description (required): A description of what the payment is for, receiving_user_id (required): A unique identifier of the user receiving the payment (this equates to the beneficiary name), pay_date (optional): A date on which to transact the payment amount.
+Must be of form YYYY-MM-DD.
+    }

 `RESPONSE:`